 Access to HE Diploma

-Online students complete these courses in same time frame as an A Level.
+Online students complete these courses in the same time frame as an A Level.
 However, you only need to complete the one course.

-That means you can enrol onto a course and apply for university within the year.
+That means you can enrol on a course and apply for university within the year.
 An Access to HE Diploma saves you time as well as money as you won’t have to finance multiple courses.